SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 and so this function has to be qualified with the ``@prefix`` attribute.

-For simple numeric values, the unary minus operator converts positive numbers into their negative equivalent, and vice versa.
+For simple numeric values, the unary minus operator converts positive numbers into their negative equivalent and vice versa.
 The corresponding implementation for ``Vector2D`` instances performs this operation on both the ``x`` and ``y`` properties: